-(4 credit, 4 lecture, 0 lab) Prerequisite: A passing score on the ASSET Reading Skills Test; Pre- or Corequisite: LA100 or SD175
+(4 credit, 4 lecture, 0 lab) Prerequisite: A passing score on the ASSET Reading Skills test, Pre-or Corequisite: LA100 or SD175

 This course introduces the interdisciplinary approach to the study of society and human behavior, emphasizing methodology, the development of skills necessary to study and research in the social sciences and the study of power, its use and distribution as an overall framework for examining the nature of society's strengths and weaknesses.
 Materials focus primarily on economics and political science with special emphasis on the rights and responsibilities of citizenship and the form and functions of government at the national, state and local levels.
-This course is normally offered only in fall semesters.